gsoft-inc/wl-extensions-mongo/README.md

 );
 ```

+Ideally if all your indexes are in the same assembly then you only have to call `UpdateIndexesAsync` once.
-The code above should be re-written to the following:
+But if you really do need to call it multiple times, then the code above should be re-written to the following:
 ```csharp
 var indexer = this.Services.GetRequiredService<IMongoIndexer>();
 await indexer.UpdateIndexesAsync(AssemblyHandle.Assembly);